bfcamara/bfcamara.com/content/posts/2024/2024-02-09-Aws-Cognito-Service2Service-Auth.md

 User-Agent: curl/8.4.0
 ```

-**Note**: detailed exception information is being returned becuase I'm running
+**Note**: detailed exception information is being returned because I'm running
-in a Development environment.
-In Production we should not return any detailed
+in a Development environment. **In Production we should not return any detailed
-information about the exception.
+information about the exception**.

-Basically we are getting a 500 (Internal Server Error) as a result of a failed call to MyService, which is returning a 401 (Unauthorized) to MyBFF.
-We can evencheck the logs of MyBFF
+Basically we are getting a 500 (Internal Server Error) as a **result of a failed call to MyService, which is returning a `401 Unauthorized` to `MyBFF`**.
+We can also check the logs of `MyBFF`

 ```bash
 info: Microsoft.Hosting.Lifetime[0]